McCartney III: Release

-McCartney III was released on 18 December 2020 on CD, vinyl, cassette and digital formats, although some Japanese stores had not been notified of the postponement of the album, and released it on the 11th.
+McCartney III was released on 18 December 2020 on CD, vinyl, cassette and digital formats.
 The vinyl editions include a variety of colours: standard black, Third Man Records exclusive yellow-with-black-dots limited to 333 copies, Third Man Records exclusive red limited to 3,000 copies, #SpotifyFansFirst 130g Coke-bottle clear vinyl limited to 3,000 copies worldwide, 130g yellow limited to 3,000 copies worldwide, 130g violet limited to 3,000 copies worldwide, Newbury Comics exclusive pink limited to 1,500 copies, Target exclusive green, uDiscover exclusive orange, selected retailers exclusive blue, independent (indie) record stores exclusive white.

 In November 2021, an additional edition of Third Man Records exclusive vinyl was released: yellow with black splatter, it was limited to 3,333 copies.

 Commercial performance

 McCartney III had strong sales domestically.
 The album debuted at number one on the UK Albums Chart on 25 December 2020, marking his first number-one solo album in his home country in 31 years (since 1989's Flowers in the Dirt).
 The album reached the top spot by selling 33,079 album-equivalent units.

 Internationally, sales were also strong.
 In the US, the album debuted at number two on the Billboard 200 with 107,000 equivalent album units, of which 104,000 were album sales.
 The placement earned McCartney the feat of being the first artist to have a new album at the top or second-top of the chart in each of the last six decades.
 McCartney III was also the top-selling album in its debut week in the US, outselling Swift's Evermore and Eminem's Music to Be Murdered By – Side B in pure sales (not including equivalent album units).
 The album also recorded the third largest US vinyl sales week since Nielsen SoundScan tracking era began in 1991.

 The album also reached the top 10 of many other European markets.